-BNP Paribas commits to becoming carbon neutral by the end of the year in terms of the CO₂ emissions arising from its own operations.
-It will do so through three complementary initiatives:
+At the end of 2017, BNP Paribas reached its carbon neutrality objective.
+BNP Paribas committed to becoming carbon neutral in terms of the CO₂ emissions arising from its own operations, through three complementary initiatives:

 - Reducing its direct CO₂ emissions (target of a 25% reduction by 2020), through an active policy of promoting energy efficiency at its buildings and datacenters, and also optimizing business travel.

 - Using only low-carbon electricity in countries where it is available.

 - Offsetting CO₂ emissions that cannot be directly avoided or reduced, through partnerships with benchmark organizations.